Buying A Home: 4 Ways To Plan Ahead

 Increase Your Savings

 One way to keep your debt-to-income ratio low and ensure you won’t need to over utilize your credit is to build your savings.
 Accidents and unexpected necessities are a part of life.
-No matter how much you plan ahead, you’re inevitably going to need more cash than you budgeted at some point.
+No matter how much you plan, you’re inevitably going to need more cash than you budgeted for at some point.

 Boost Your Credit Score